sailpoint-oss/developer.sailpoint.com/docs/tools/sdk/powershell/search.md

 tags: ['SDK']
 ---

-The PowerShell SDK provides you access to IdentityNow's [Search](https://documentation.sailpoint.com/saas/help/search/index.html) functionality.
+The PowerShell SDK provides you access to Identity Security Cloud's [Search](https://documentation.sailpoint.com/saas/help/search/index.html) functionality.

 Here is an example search you can copy into your PowerShell instance to try it out: